ravikiranj/mustachify/README.md

 # mustachify.py

-A python script superimpose a mustache on any image.
+# Description
+A python script that superimposes a mustache over an image of a face using facial recognition.
+Currently only works with images containing a front view of a single face.

 # Dependencies
 * [OpenCV](http://opencvlibrary.sourceforge.net)